racket-templates/cli-command/README.md

 # How to use

 This is working example that you can change to suit your needs.

+If you need to create an interactive app consider using the [`charterm`](https://docs.racket-lang.org/charterm/index.html) package.

 # How to create an executable